Sexual misconduct disclosure policy

 Failure to provide complete and accurate information will result in disqualification from employment and withdrawal of any offer of employment.

-Sexual misconduct verification
+Sexual misconduct verification process

-Beginning July 1, 2021, prior to official offer of employment for staff or covered student employment, the UW is required to request in writing that the final candidate’s current or former Washington state postsecondary educational institution employers disclose whether the candidate:
+Prior to official offer of employment for staff or covered student employment, the UW is required to request in writing that the final candidate’s current or former Washington state postsecondary educational institution employers disclose whether the candidate:

 - Is the subject of any substantiated findings of sexual misconduct